teambit/docs/docs/getting-started/01-what-is-bit.md

 Bit connects frontend teams by using components as services in a similar way to how microservices architecture has done so for backend teams.

-#### Code Reuse
+#### Component Reuse

-*Code reuse* is a great way to speed software delivery, reduce effort on redundant code and maintenance, eliminate bugs and mistakes, and make sure more resources are focused on innovation.
+*Component reuse* is a great way to speed software delivery, reduce effort on redundant code and maintenance, eliminate bugs and mistakes, and make sure more resources are focused on innovation.
 Components are by design modular, and therefor can and should be reused.
 Bit turns 100% of your components reusable as a seamless part of your workflow!
 Every single component you create becomes a fully reusable asset that can be very easily published, documented, and reused in new projects.
 No repository splitting, no complex configs, no overhead.
 Thanks to Bit.dev, code reuse can be infinitely scaled while making sure everything is always easily discoverable, and can be found and used one click away.
 And, using advanced features like ‘bit import’, it becomes easier than ever to quickly evolve and adjust components right from any new context.

 ## Core Features